 We focused on the key issues: what would be an inspirational and simple way for consumers to fill in their shopping basket when visiting the Marimekko Shoppable Home?
-We also got a few challenges from Marimekko: the payment process should be a natural part of the home, and with no large digital elements.
-We had to keep in mind that the simpler the solution, the better so that the visitor can make their purchase decisions and navigate in the space easily.
+We also got a few challenges from Marimekko: the payment process should be a natural part of the home with no large digital elements.
+We had to keep in mind that the simpler the solution, the better so that the visitor could make their purchase decisions and navigate the space easily.

-Once the experience concept was set, we focused on usability, visuals and the integrations with Marimekko’s existing ecommerce systems.
-Together with Marimekko, we decided to design and implement two digital experiences: one for the consumers in Milan who would walk inside the apartment and buy instantly, and another one for the regular consumers, who were not able to physically visit the space, but would still be able to purchase the bundles or individual items online.
+Once the experience concept was set, we focused on usability, visuals and integrations with Marimekko’s existing ecommerce systems.
+Together with Marimekko, we decided to design and implement two digital experiences: one for the consumers in Milan who would walk inside the apartment and buy instantly and another one for the regular consumers, who were not able to visit the space physically, but would still be able to purchase the bundles or individual items online.